-The shaping of the landscape in the region is mainly due to erosion caused by water from occasional rains as well as erosion by wind.
+The landscape shaping in the region is mainly due to erosion caused by water from occasional rains and wind erosion.

-The Potrero de la Aguada valley is a special case, as it concentrates rainwater in an enclosed structure and discharges it via a single outlet, Arroyo de la Aguada, which empties into the Desaguadero River.
+The Potrero de la Aguada valley is a special case.
+It concentrates rainwater in an enclosed structure and discharges it via a single outlet, Arroyo de la Aguada, which empties into the Desaguadero River.

-The Lagunas de Guanacache is historically one of the largest wetlands in the Cuyo.
+The Lagunas de Guanacache is historically one of the most extensive wetlands in the Cuyo region.
 It is located on the border of the provinces of Mendoza, San Juan and San Luis, approximately 80 km (50 mi) northeast of the city of Mendoza.

-Within the Sierra de las Quijadas National Park, 416 species have been identified, including 17 that are introduced.
+Within the Sierra de las Quijadas National Park, 416 species have been identified, including 17 that have been introduced.
 French tamarisk is the most prominent, forming dense stands along the stream banks.
-Two species, Senecio hualtaranensis and Atriplex quixadensis are endemic to the park.
+Two species, Senecio hualtaranensis and Atriplex quixadensis, are endemic to the park.

 Chaco species such as the gray brocket, Chacoan mara, blue-crowned parakeet and Argentine boa coexist with characteristic species of the Monte, such as the pink fairy armadillo, sandy gallito and Darwin's tree iguana, among others.